 ANNEXURE 1 SYLLABUS-MATH Sl. no Chapters Grade 6 1 Knowing our numbers 9-digit numbers - Comparing, Ordering, writing in words and as numeral, conversion of Length, mass and weight to lower units.
 Word problems involving one or more basic operations with conversion 2 Whole Numbers Whole Numbers - Number line, Addition, Subtraction and Multiplication, BODMAS Rule for simplification of whole numbers 3 Playing with Numbers Finding HCF and LCM of given numbers, Solving word problems based on HCF and LCMRelationship Finding factors and multiples of a number.
-Divisibility rules for 2, 3,4, 5,6, 8, 9, 10 and 11 4 Basic Geometrical Ideas Point, Types of lines, pair of lines (parallel and intersecting lines) types of angles (acute, right, obtuse, straight, reflex, complete) 5 Understandi ng elementary shapes Triangles - types based on sides and anglesQuadrilaterals - types and properties Polygons- with different number of sides 3- D shapes - faces, edges and vertices 6 Integers Introduction, representation, absolute value and additive inverse Comparing, addition and subtraction of integers Word problems based on addition and subtraction 7 Fractions Addition and subtraction of unlike fractions.
-Word problems based on addition and subtraction
+Divisibility rules for 2, 3,4, 5,6, 8, 9, 10 and 11 ➢ Factors and Multiples: More emphasis will be given for finding LCM & HCF and its applications.
+4 Basic Geometrical Ideas Point, Types of lines, pair of lines (parallel and intersecting lines) types of angles (acute, right, obtuse, straight, reflex, complete) 5 Understandi ng elementary shapes Triangles - types based on sides and anglesQuadrilaterals - types and properties Polygons- with different number of sides 3- D shapes - faces, edges and vertices 6 Integers Introduction, representation, absolute value and additive inverse Comparing, addition and subtraction of integers Word problems based on addition and subtraction 7 Fractions Addition and subtraction of unlike fractions.
+Word problems based on addition and subtraction ➢ Reducing fraction using cancellation method.

-- Decimals 8 Multiplication and division of decimal by whole numbers and by decimal numbers.
+8 Decimals Multiplication and division of decimal by whole numbers and by decimal numbers.
 Plot a decimal number (two decimal places) between two consecutive whole numbers on a number line.
+More emphasize will be laid on multiplication and division of word problems based on natural number and decimal numbers.
+Decimal conversion- direct and application problems.
+More focus on conversion of standard units from small to big using the concept of Decimals.
 9 Data Handling Drawing and Interpretation of bar graph 10 Mensuration Find perimeter and area of square and rectangle.
 Finding other parameter if perimeter or area is given,Path problems 11 Algebra Introduction of variables, generalization, framing expressions Solving equations on one variable Word problems on solving equations 12 Ratio and proportion Concept of Ratio, proportion as equality of two ratiosUnitary Method